MassimoDanieli-zz/docker-wso2as/README.md

-docker-wso2esb
+docker-wso2as
 ===================

-Docker image to install and run WSO2 Enterprise Service Bus .
+Docker image to install and run WSO2 Application Server .
 It uses the [dockerfile/java](https://index.docker.io/u/dockerfile/java/) as its base image.

 The dockerfile will: